-Course and Title code Credits Credit Distribution of the Course Eligibility Criteria Pre-requisite of the Course Lecture Tutorial Practical/ Practice Essentials of Resource Management 4 3 0 1 Class XII pass NIL
+Course and Title code Credits Credit Dis stribution of t Eligibility Criteria Pre-requisite of the Course Lecture Tutorial Practical/ Practice Essentials of Resource Management 4 3 0 1 Class XII pass NIL

 - 1. To enable students to understand the fundamentals of resource management in changing scenario and available resources, their uses and conservation. - 2.
 To understand the processes of management in a scientific manner for the judicious use of resources.